JEMeyer/stablediffusion-fastapi-multigpu/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under Apache 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements